MBA with Real Estate Concentration

 Permanent or Contract Positions

 Even if you are not ready to bring on an intern or employee, we encourage executives to get involved with an informal mentorship arrangement.
 This low-level commitment allows for senior real estate professionals to spend some time with a student considering a real estate career and share stories and experiences.
 It has proven to be very rewarding opportunity for many executives.
-Please contact Randy Guttery
+Please contact Randy Guttery for more information.

 “I came to UT Dallas initially because of its great location and its highly ranked MBA programs.
-I decided to also earn a master’s degree in accounting because I plan to sit for the CPA exam, and the degree provides me with the hours I need for testing eligibility.
+I decided to also earn a master’s degree in accounting because I plan to sit for the CPA exam, and the degree provides me with the hours I need for testing eligibility."

 “I’m very interested in real estate, so when I saw I could take the intro to real estate class as an elective, I jumped at the chance.
 It has so much information!
 I learned many things about real estate that I would otherwise never have known.
-The course has given me the basic information I need to someday own property and make it a source of income.
+The course has given me the basic information I need to someday own property and make it a source of income."

 “My connection to the real estate curriculum and faculty also gave me the opportunity to work as a contractor for Lee Financial.
 I assisted with a survey of real estate agents about potential effects on property values.
 My main responsibilities were distributing the surveys, compiling results and drafting a report based on the data collected.
-The best part of the two-month assignment for me was practicing my interpersonal skills with agents from around Dallas.
+The best part of the two-month assignment for me was practicing my interpersonal skills with agents from around Dallas."

 “My advice to other students who are interested in real estate: you don’t have to want to go into the industry full time to benefit from the courses.
 Take the introductory class if you have any interest in the subject; it has so much practical application that you’ll be glad you did.”